Filipino nurse who won Dh900,000 grant says patients fight for life when there is hope

 The second project she wants to focus on is to equip households to respond to medical or trauma emergencies.
 “We have a lot of trauma incidents in the Philippines,” she said.
 “It's not enough to just focus on the hospital.
 It's very important to focus on where it happens.
 So you have to educate and give life-saving equipment to households so they can save themselves and their loved ones," she added.

-During the COVID-19 pandemic, Maria organized the Endurun Mega Swabbing Centre, training troops as medical swabbers and coordinating healthcare professionals.
+During the Covid-19 pandemic, Maria organised the Endurun Mega Swabbing Centre, training troops as medical swabbers and coordinating healthcare professionals.
 The centre conducted nearly 500,000 tests, significantly contributing to the country’s pandemic response.

 ALSO READ: